 The market for the Unix operating system was fierce at the time of Commodore's introduction of Amix.
 We mention a few Unix flavours that may appeal to the retro fan base.

-There are no verifyable reports of real-life users of the Amix system.
+I have never personally seen a real-life Amix system in operation.
+When people say rare, then multiply that rarity by ten and you get an idea about how rare Amix equipment is.
 We do however have an idea on how to use this wonderful system.
 We would use an Amix Workstation to control one of the last remaining Pixar Image Computer graphics workstations.
-No we wouldn't recreate some random animation movie.
+No, we wouldn't recreate some random animation movie.
 We'd fire up all of those transistors to go retro-mining Bitcoins.